koskath/arete2/course_content/SC/final_md_files/Lecture3/lecture_3_slide_23_img_1.md

+# The image 1 in slide 23 of lecture 3 contains:
 The image is a flowchart diagram with sections labeled "company target," "evaluation components," "value drivers," and "decisions along the financial supply chain."

 1. **Company Target Section (Top Region):**